-There are Reits that own central London commercial property, large warehouses, private rental properties, theme parks and medical facilities just to name a few.
+There are REITs that own central London commercial property, large warehouses, private rental properties, theme parks and medical facilities just to name a few.

 Investors can buy shares in these trusts for just a few pounds, and pick up a regular income from property.
-Reits have to distribute all of their rental income otherwise they have to pay corporation tax.
+REITs have to distribute all of their rental income otherwise they have to pay corporation tax.
 This means these businesses have a financial incentive to return cash to investors.

 And right now, the turbulence in the UK financial markets means many of these equities are trading with high single-digit dividend yields.

-With that in mind, here are five cheap Reits worth taking a look at today.
+With that in mind, here are five cheap REITs worth taking a look at today.

 REITs: An easy way to invest in property

 Investing in buy-to-let property can be a costly and time-consuming enterprise, but Residential Secure Income (LSE: RESI) offers a way to invest in the sector with little to no effort.

-At the end of June, the group owned 3,291 homes with a value of £389m split between affordable shared ownership and retirement rentals across the UK.
+At the end of March, the group owned 3,298 homes with a value of £355m split between affordable shared ownership and retirement rentals across the UK.

 One of the best ways to invest in property right now, particularly a diverse property portfolio is Landsec (LSE: LAND).

-The largest listed Reit in the country, it owns approximately 24 million square feet of retail, leisure and workspace assets.
+The largest listed REIT in the country, it owns approximately 24 million square feet of retail, leisure and workspace assets.
 Around 65% of the portfolio is London-based and it has started moving into property development after acquiring MediaCity and U+I in late 2021.

 As the group focuses on building out its footprint, there’s scope for its dividend and asset base to grow in the years ahead.
-The stock currently offers a dividend yield of 7.2%.
+The stock currently offers a dividend yield of 6%.

-The best Reit to invest in for e-commerce growth
+The best REIT to invest in for e-commerce growth